-- [JX] Tingting Yuan, Wilson Borba da Rocha Neto, Christian Rothenberg, Katia Obraczka, Chadi Barakat, Thierry Turletti,”Harnessing Machine Learning for Next-Generation Intelligent Transportation Systems: A Survey“, https://hal.inria.fr/hal-02284820, (in submission).
+- [R5] Tingting Yuan, Wilson Borba da Rocha Neto, Christian Rothenberg, Katia Obraczka, Chadi Barakat, Thierry Turletti,”Harnessing Machine Learning for Next-Generation Intelligent Transportation Systems: A Survey“, https://hal.inria.fr/hal-02284820, (enhanced version to be submitted).

 - [J2] Anuj Kaul, Li Xue, Katia Obraczka, Mateus Santos, Thierry Turletti, “Handover and Load Balancing for Distributed Network Control: Applications in ITS Message Dissemination“, 27th International Conference on Computer Communications and Networks (ICCCN 2018) , Jul 2018, Hangzhou, China.